schmilly/schmilly.github.io/README.md

 - [_] If Other swing is too high causes program to freeze and crash

 ##### Planned features and further support:
-- [_] Re-implement ability to view 2PP from multiple different terms
+- [X] Re-implement ability to view 2PP from multiple different terms (On Seperate page)
   - [_] Show just rolling averages or remove year with one click instead of two in both basic and advance mode.
   - [_] Ability to filter out pollsters in Advance Mode - i.e. show only Roy Morgan or News Polls polls
 - [_] Add Parliamentary map and seats based calculation, with changes in primary vote reflected in Parliament